Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Experiments

 None of the above strategies are problem-adaptive, and all of them require the knowledge of the smoothness constant $\Lmax$.
-Additionally, \texttt{KR-20} and the ASGD variants also require knowledge of $\rho$, the parameter of the growth condition in~\cref{eq:growth-condition} and $\mu$, the strong-convexity parameter.
+Additionally, the ASGD variants and $\texttt{M-ASG}$ require knowledge of $\mu$.
 If $x_i$ is the feature vector corresponding to example $i$, then we obtain theoretical upper-bounds on the smoothness and set $\Lmax = \max_i \normsq{x_i} + \lambda$ for the squared-loss and $\Lmax = \max_i \frac{1}{4} \normsq{x_i} + \lambda$ for the logistic loss.
 Similarly, we set $\mu = \lambda$ for both the squared and logistic loss.
-To set $\rho$, we use a grid search over $\{10,100,1000\}$ and plot the variant that results in the smallest gradient norm.
+Note that this underestimates the true strong-convexity parameter, and is in line with~\cref{thm:sc-misaccelerated}.
+To set $p$ and $C$ for \texttt{M-ASG}, we use a grid search over $\{1,2,4\}$ and $\{2,10,100\}$ respectively.
+For each method, we plot the variant that results in the smallest gradient norm.

-Using a stochastic line-search (SLS) can result in convergence to the neighbourhood (\cref{sec:sc-unknown-correlated}) because of the correlations between $i_k$ and $\gammak$.
+Using a stochastic line-search (SLS) to estimate $\Lmax$ can result in convergence to the neighbourhood (\cref{sec:sc-unknown-correlated}) because of the correlations between $i_k$ and $\gammak$.
 To alleviate this, and still be problem-adaptive, we design a \emph{decorrelated conservative} variant of SLS: at iteration $k$ of SGD, we set $\gammak$ using a stochastic line-search on the \emph{previously sampled function} $i_{k-1}$ (we can use a randomly sampled $j_k$ as well).
-This ensures that there is no correlation between $i_k$ and computing $\gammak$, but requires computing the gradient of two functions - one for the update and the other for the line-search.
-The overall procedure can be described as follows: starting with a backtracking line-search from $\gammakp$ (the conservative aspect) (with $\gamma_{0} = \gamma_{\max}$) for a random or previously sampled functio n ($j_k$), find the largest step-size $\gammak$ that satisfies
+This ensures that there is no correlation between $i_k$ and computing $\gammak$.
+The overall procedure can be described as follows: starting from $\gammakp$ (the conservative aspect), with $\gamma_{0} = \gamma_{\max}$, find the largest step-size $\gammak$ that satisfies, for a random or previously sampled index $j_k$,